 Anthills of the Savannah #ad - Chris oriko is a member of the president's cabinet for life, and one of the leader's oldest friends.
 A searing satire of political corruption and social injustice from the celebrated author of Things Fall ApartIn the fictional West African nation of Kangan, newly independent of British rule, the hopes and dreams of democracy have been quashed by a fierce military dictatorship.

-Girls at War: And Other StoriesPenguin Books #ad - Twelve stories by the internationally renowned novelist which recreate with energy and authenticity the major social and political issues that confront contemporary Africans on a daily basis.
+Girls at War: And Other StoriesPenguin Books #ad - Girls at War: And Other Stories #ad - Twelve stories by the internationally renowned novelist which recreate with energy and authenticity the major social and political issues that confront contemporary Africans on a daily basis.

-There Was a Country: A MemoirPenguin Books #ad - There Was a Country: A Memoir #ad - Decades in the making, there was a country is a towering account of one of modern Africa’s most disastrous events, from a writer whose words and courage left an enduring stamp on world literature.
+There Was a Country: A MemoirPenguin Books #ad - Decades in the making, there was a country is a towering account of one of modern Africa’s most disastrous events, from a writer whose words and courage left an enduring stamp on world literature.
 From the legendary author of things fall apart—a long-awaited memoir of coming of age in a fragile new nation, of 1967–1970, also known as the Biafran War, and its destruction in a tragic civil warFor more than forty years, Chinua Achebe maintained a considered silence on the events of the Nigerian civil war, addressing them only obliquely through his poetry.

 .
 A marriage of history and memoir, vivid firsthand observation and decades of research and reflection, There Was a Country is a work whose wisdom and compassion remind us of Chinua Achebe’s place as one of the great literary and moral voices of our age.